uduma-sonia/project-phoenix/README.md

 - Email template
 - Fix date picker - Let the selected day be in view by default
 - Add service worker for offline capabilities
+- Add some text formatting options to text area component